 When offline database support is enabled on the farm, a snapshot of the database is created and initialized at server startup.
-The snapshot is continually updated by the Stream Process.
-If the database becomes unavailable, the Stream Process uses the snapshot to get information about the Provisioning Server and the target devices available to the server.
-This process allows Provisioning Servers and target devices to remain operational.
-However, when the database is offline, Citrix Provisioning management functions and the Console become unavailable.
+The Stream Process continually updates the snapshot.
+If the database becomes unavailable, the Stream Process uses the snapshot to get information about the Citrix Provisioning server and the target devices available to the server.
+This process allows servers and target devices to remain operational.
+However, when the database is offline, management functions and the console become unavailable.

-When the database connection becomes available, the Stream Process synchronizes any Provisioning Server or target device status changes made to the snapshot, back to the database.
+When the database connection becomes available, the Stream Process synchronizes any server or target device status changes made to the snapshot, back to the database.

 The following features, options, and processes remain unavailable when the database connection is lost, even if the Offline Database Support option is enabled:

 - vDisk updates

 - Stream Process startup

 - Image Update service

 - Management functions: PowerShell, MCLI, SoapServer, and the Console

 - In the Citrix Provisioning console tree, right-click on the Farm, then select Properties.
 The Farm Properties dialog appears.

 - On the Options tab, select the Offline Database Support check box.